asvilen/sms-stock-alert/README.md

   ```
 ### Automated Scheduling

-For automated daily execution, consider using a scheduler like cron.
+For a seamless journey, consider automating daily execution using a scheduler like cron.

 ## Goals

-This project showcases your skills in working with external APIs, data retrieval, and automated SMS notifications using Python.
-Stay informed about stock price changes and relevant news effortlessly.
+This project is your ultimate showcase of skills in handling external APIs, data retrieval, and automated SMS notifications using Python.
+It's your way of saying, "I've got the stock market covered!" 📈

-Happy stock tracking! 📈
+Embrace the power of knowledge.
+Stay informed. 🚀

 ## Dependencies